-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2016

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\

-Commission file number: 001-35994

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of Incorporation or Organization)

-801 Capitola Drive Durham.
-NC

-(Address of principal executive offices)

-27713 (Zip Code)

-(I.R.S.
-Employer

-Identification No.)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗹 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company $\checkmark$

-(Do not check if smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹

-As of August 12, 2016 there were 19,491,018 shares of Common Stock, \$0.0002 par value per share, outstanding.
+(Mark One) ☑ QUARTERLY REPORT PURSUAN OF 1934 For the quarterly period ended June 30, 2016 OR ☐ TRANSITION REPORT PURSUAN OF 1934 NT TO SECTION 13 ( OR 15(d) OF THE SECURITIES EXCHA NGE ACT For the transition pe eriod from to Con mmission file number: 001-35994 Heat Biologics Delaware (State or other jurisdiction of Incorporation or Organization) 26-2844103 (I.R.S.
+Employer Identification No.) 801 Capitola Drive Durham, NC (Address of principal executive offices) ) 27713 (Zip Code) (Registra (919) 240-7133 ant's telephone number, inc Indicate by check mark whether the registrant (1) has filed all repreceding 12 months (or for such shorter period that the registrant was rego days.
+Yes $\square$ No $\square$ Indicate by check mark whether the registrant has submitted elessubmitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of required to submit and post such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer;" "accelerated filer" and "smaller re porting company.
+See the Large accelerated filer Non-accelerated filer (Do not check if smaller reporting company) Accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company y (as defined in Rule 1 2b-2 of the Exchange Act).
+Yes□ No ☑ As of August 12, 2016 there were 19,491,018 shares of Common n Stock, \$0.0002 par va alue per share, outstanding.